This post contains affiliate links. For more information, please read our disclosure policy.

 Niagara Falls, New York

 Located on the border between the USA and Canada, the Niagara Falls is certainly a thing of beauty.
 Niagara is a collection of three different waterfalls: the Horseshoe Falls, the American Falls, and the Bridal Veil Falls.
-It is widely known for being a source of hydroelectric power for its surrounding areas, both on its USA and Canadian side.
+It is widely known for being a source of hydroelectric power for its surrounding areas, both on its USA and the Canadian side.

 Over 30 million visits it annually, partaking in different activities, like looking at the old fort, walking through the botanical garden and butterfly conservatory, enjoying the White Water Walk and Maid of the Mist, and simply taking in the beauty of this tourist destination.